Tuks-ICMM/Pharmacogenetic-Analysis-Pipeline/docs/overview/02-configuration.md

 ```

 #### `queues`
 The PBS-Torque batch scheduling system supports the creation of generic resources available for request by users.
-The _{{ site.title }}_ has been designed to take advantage of this queue system and split each step in the workflow into a seperate job submission.
-This allows us to paralelize as much of the analysis as possible, providing performance bonuses.
+The _{{ site.title }}_ has been designed to take advantage of this queue system and split each step in the workflow into a separate job submission.
+This allows us to parallelize as much of the analysis as possible, providing performance bonuses.
 Custom installations, however, may contain custom queue definitions which are managed on a per-installation manner and typically, are managed by sysAdmins.

 You may use the `queue` key to provide an array of objects declaring each type of PBS-Torque queue and its resource availabilities.
 The properties in this `queue` object correspond to PBS-Torque resource restrictions which should be provided by the administrator/s of your cluster.